USS Luzon (ARG-2)

-USS Luzon (ARG-2) was an internal combustion engine repair ship that saw service in the United States Navy during World War II and the Korean War.
-She was the lead ship in a class of twelve and was named for the Island of Luzon, the chief island in the northern Philippines and site of the capital city of Manila.
-She is the second US Naval vessel to bear the name.
+USS Luzon (ARG-2) was an internal combustion engine repair ship in service with the United States Navy from 1943 to 1947 and from 1950 to 1960.
+She was the lead ship in a class of twelve ships and was scrapped in 1974.

 Construction

 Luzon was laid down 8 April 1943, as liberty ship SS Samuel Bowles, under a Maritime Commission (MARCOM) contract, MCE hull 981, by the Bethlehem-Fairfield Shipyard, Inc., in Baltimore, Maryland; launched 14 May 1943; sponsored by Mrs. H. E. Sigman; acquired by the Navy and renamed Luzon 24 May 1943; commissioned 12 October 1943.
+She was named for the island of Luzon, the chief island in the northern Philippines and site of the capital city of Manila.
+She was the second U.S. naval vessel to bear the name.

 Service history

 World War II

 After shakedown in Chesapeake Bay, she departed Norfolk, Virginia 28 November, for duty in the Pacific.
 She transited the Panama Canal 6 December, and arrived the Ellice Islands 3 January 1944.
 Assigned to Service Squadron 4, she operated at Funafuti and provided repair facilities for amphibious, patrol, and landing craft.
 Following the invasion of the Marshall Islands on 31 January, she steamed for Kwajalein Atoll on 23 February, and arrived there on 4 March.
 During the next 5 months, she served there as repair ship and tender for harbor craft.

 As American seapower spearheaded the Allied advance across the Pacific, Luzon steamed to Guam after the conquest of the Marianas.
 Departing Kwajalein on 2 September, she sailed via Eniwetok and reached Apra, Guam, on 11 September.
 As a unit of Service Squadron 10, she maintained a busy repair schedule there until 1 March 1945, when she steamed to Saipan for 6 months of duty at that important harbor.

 Following the surrender of Japan to the Allied Powers, Luzon departed the Marianas on 1 October, for Japanese waters.
 After touching at Iwo Jima, she reached Wakanoura Wan, Honshū on 8 October.
 She proceeded to Nagoya, Honshū, 19 December until 22 December, she provided fleet and repair services to ships supporting occupation operations in Japan.
 She then departed for the United States, and, after touching at Pearl Harbor and the Panama Canal, she arrived at Orange, Texas, on 9 February 1946.
 Assigned to the Atlantic Reserve Fleet, she was decommissioned on 24 June 1947.